-In PyCharm, DefinitelyTyped stubs can be configured and used as libraries, which is in particular useful in the following cases:
+In PyCharm, DefinitelyTyped stubs can be configured and used as libraries, which is in particular helpful in the following cases:

-- To improve code completion, resolve symbols for a library or a framework that is too sophisticated for PyCharm static analysis, and add the type information for such symbols.
+To improve code completion, resolve symbols for a library or a framework that is too sophisticated for PyCharm static analysis, and add type information for such symbols.

 PyCharm enables the downloaded type definitions in the scope of the current project.
 You can change this scope as described in Configuring the scope of a library below.
 See also Example: Configuring the scope for HTML and Node.js Core libraries.